amir-sdmi/carbon-footprint/README.md

 # 🌍 Carbon Footprint Calculator

-This project is developed as part of the **M602 Computer Programming** course at Gisma University.
-It is a web-based application that allows users to input activity data (fuel, travel, electricity usage, etc.) and calculates the resulting carbon emissions.
-The tool also generates visual summaries and downloadable PDF reports.
+Hey there!
+This is a simple tool built for the **M602 Computer Programming** course at Gisma University.
+It helps users calculate their carbon footprint based on things like fuel use, travel, and electricity.
+You can also see charts and download PDF reports.

 ---

 ## ✨ Getting Started

-### 1. Clone the Repository
+### 1. Clone the Project

+First, grab the code from GitHub:

 ```bash
 git clone https://github.com/your-username/carbon-footprint.git